MailBeez/mailbeez-documentation/pages/03.documentation/07.filterbeez/default.en.md

 #  cache_enable: false
 #  last_modified: true
 ---

-### Chapter 9
+### Chapter 5

-# Tutorials
+# Filter & Helpers

-Learn how to configure and customize your MailBeez system

-Please make sure you have read the [Basics](/documentation/basics) chapter and there the [Guide to Getting Started](/documentation/basics/guide-to-getting-started)!
+Filter & Helpers are extending the MailBeez System with common features to improve or controll the process of generating content and sending emails.